This piece is titled ‘One Leads to All’ and is a 10ft tetrahedron of light that I am still in the process of creating and perfecting.

 Body and Soul also falls on the summer solstice, which is seen as a time of change.
 In sacred geometry the tetrahedron is the basic form of the star tetrahedron, or MerKaBa, which represents a balance between the sun and the earth and the male and female elements within our selves.
 My sculpture pays homage to these mediations on balance and transformation.

-© Some of the photos shown have been taken by Rachel Kiernan and are not to be used without permission.
+© Photos shown have been taken by Rachel Kiernan and are not to be used without permission.